SAP-archive/cloud-sample-spaceflight-node/README.md

 In this exercise, we will import the code into SAP Web IDE and build a User Interface based on SAP UI5 so that users can create a booking from the UI of our app.

 ### [Exercise 05: Deploy the application to SAP Cloud Platform Cloud Foundry environment](./-exercises-/exercise05/README.md)
 In this exercise, we will deploy the application to SAP Cloud Platform Cloud Foundry environment.
-The multiple components of the app is visualized and monitored from SAP Cloud Platform Cockpit.
+The multiple components of the app are visualized and monitored from SAP Cloud Platform Cockpit.

 ## Requirements